-Vietnam's Manufacturing Sector Ends 2016 On Strong Note
+Vietnam's Manufacturing Sector Ends 2016 On A Strong Note

 The headline manufacturing PMI - which measures changes in the health of the sector - registered above the 50.0 no-change mark throughout 2016, peaking at 54.0 in November.
 The average reading for the final three months of the year was higher than in any of the first three quarters.

-Official data showed that manufacturing output rose 4.6% month-on-month during December, with the annual rate of expansion picking up to a three-month high of 21.2%.
+Official data showed that manufacturing output rose 4.6% month on month during December, with the annual rate of expansion picking up to a three-month high of 21.2%.

-Manufacturing PMI Output Index v Official data
+Manufacturing PMI Output Index vs. Official Data

 Central to the improvements in the manufacturing sector in 2016 was the ability of firms to secure new orders.
 New business increased for the thirteenth successive month in December, and at a solid pace.
 The rate of expansion had shown signs of picking up earlier in the year before easing back, so firms will hope that momentum can be maintained heading into 2017.
 Vietnamese manufacturers continued to have success in international markets, with growth of new export orders quickening for the second month running at the end of 2016.